pritom169/devops-a-complete-guide/linux/README.md

 - Holds short-lived, temporary data
 - Used by programs during installation, updates, caching, or when storing intermediate data
 - Safe to delete (the system can recreate needed files)

+## /media

+The /media directory is used for automatically mounted removable devices, such as USB drives, external hard disks, SD cards, and DVDs.
+When you plug in a removable device, modern Linux systems automatically create a subdirectory under /media/<username>/ and mount the device there.
+This provides a clean, predictable location for users to access external storage without needing manual mount commands.